-Brine the Turkey.
-Even though thanksgiving is only two days away you have plenty of time to brine the bird.
+If you do have time, you might want to think about brining your turkey.
+Even though Thanksgiving is only two days away you have plenty of time to brine the bird.
 Check out my post on how to brine a turkey for instructions.
 If you find yourself with a frozen bird.
 Add it to a brine and thaw it in the fridge to do double duty and increase the speed of thaw.

 Use a probe thermometer.
 Sounds fancy but it takes the guess work out of cooking.
 Want to know how people get perfectly juicy birds, it is based on temperature not time.
 Place the probe into the breast meat, making sure not to touch the bone.
 Cook until the internal temperature reaches 160 degrees.
 Remove the bird from the oven, tent in aluminum foil and let rest for 20-30 minutes.

-If you do not have a probe thermometer, cook the bird for 14 minutes a pound and then check the temperature in the breast.
+If you do not have a probe thermometer, cook the bird for 14 minutes a pound and then check the temperature in the breast with a meat thermometer.
+They are available at almost all supermarkets.
 If it is under 160, cook for another 10 minutes and check again.
-Repeat until the internal temperature reaches 160 degrees.
+Repeat until the internal temperature reaches 165 degrees.

 The approximate time till eating is roughly 19 minutes a pound.
 Includes resting time.